FutureShockco/meeray/docs/API_DOCS.md

 ## Overview

-The Echelon API provides RESTful endpoints for interacting with the blockchain.
+The MeeRay API provides RESTful endpoints for interacting with the blockchain.
 All endpoints return JSON responses.

 ## Token Amount Formatting